 The English department works with the student publications board in sponsoring student publications in newspaper and literary magazine.
 The department operates a writing center open to students desiring tutoring assistance in developing their writing skills.
 The English department also works with the department of languages and culture in its work with English as a second language.

-English Major - Concentration in Literature · BA - Program requirements 57 credit hours
+English Major · BA - Program requirements 33 credit hours